-Despite our personal memory of experiencing these risks, none of our L&W family has decided to sell their home and move away from Houston.
-We got into some discussion about this during a staff luncheon one day.
+For perspective, let’s go back to Houston’s hurricanes for a moment.
+Despite our personal memories of experiencing flooding, none of our L&W family has decided to sell their home and move away from Houston.
+We got into a discussion of this during a staff luncheon one day.

 A few common answers came out of that luncheon conversation:

 - “The risk is worth the award; 99 percent of the time, you have a nice house in a nice location close to some of the greatest people in the country.”

 - “If you were born here, you are just used to it.”

 - “I could live somewhere else and face earthquakes or wildfires.
 Hurricane threats are a small price to pay to live in a place like Houston with a great economy.”

 These thoughts can be instructive for framing how we should think about the possible impact of a bear market on our portfolios: There is no “if,” just “when.”
 We are likely to see one at least once during every 10 years.
 However, this doesn’t necessitate pessimism.

 A bear market in stocks (defined as a decline of 20 percent or more) may do some damage, even to a well balanced portfolio, in the short term.
 However, history shows that you will likely recover.
 In fact, if your assets are diversified, you may see minimal (if any) long-term impact from it.